danstocker-legacy/nodes/README.md

 Implementing a node class
 -------------------------

-To create a new node class, one must implement the `INode` interface, defining `ports` and implementing `#send()`.
-In the case of nodes with more than one input port, it is important that the `#send()` implementation handles missing values and buffers intermediate ones.
+To create a new node type, subclass `Node`, or one of the other base classes:
+`TrackerBase`, `SequencerBase`, or `SyncerBase`.

+1. First, define port layout (public object properties `in` and `out`)
+2. Then in the constructor, initialize these ports.
+Make sure this is the last thing the constructor does.
+3. Optionally, handle port addition and removal by overriding `#onPortOpen()` and `#onPortClose()`.
+4. Implement `#process()`.
+This is where you define how nd when outputs are invoked in response to inputs.

-The following example implements addition of two numeric inputs.
+The following example implements a node that adds two numeric inputs together.

 ```typescript
 // node node_modules/@kwaia/nodes/examples/adder